-While English is not widely spoken in Paraguay, the government has taken steps to English improve proficiency the in country.
-In 2022, the Paraguavan government launched a program to teach English in public primary schools, reaching over 52.000 children in 300 schools.
-English speakers in Paraguay are typically young, belong to the middle or upper classes, and live in Asunción or Ciudad del Este.
+While English is not widely spoken in Paraguay, the government has taken steps to improve English proficiency the in country.
+In 2022, the Paraguayan government launched a program to teach English in public primary schools. reaching over 52.000 children in 300 schools.
+Enalish speakers in Paraguav are typically young, belong to the middle or upper classes, and live in Asunción or Ciudad del Este.